 What is cryosurgery?

-Cryosurgery (also called cryotherapy) is a form of surgery which uses liquid nitrogen, nitrous oxide or argon (collectively called cryogens) gas to freeze and destroy abnormal or diseased tissue, thus eliminating the need to surgically cut the tumour out.
+Cryosurgery (also called cryotherapy) is a form of surgery that uses liquid nitrogen, nitrous oxide or argon (collectively called cryogens) gas to freeze and destroy abnormal or diseased tissue, thus eliminating the need to surgically cut the tumour out.
 Cutaneous and subcutaneous tumours are the second most common type of tumours in cats, 50-65% of which are cancerous.

 Cryosurgery kills cells by freezing intracellular fluid (fluid within the cells), ice shards and crystals form which ruptures the cell membrane and destroys the cell.
-You can see this in action when you defrost a piece of steak; the liquid left behind is intracellular fluid which has escaped due to damage to the cell walls by the formation of ice crystals.
+You can see this in action when you defrost a piece of steak; the liquid left behind is the intracellular fluid that has escaped due to damage to the cell walls by the formation of ice crystals.

 Cryotherapy is of benefit when traditional surgery is not possible due to difficult anatomic locations, such as on the eyelids, mouth, nose and anal region.
 It can penetrate between 2-5mm deep into the skin.